 Breather Boss: Avery Marx is, despite his long and creepy build up, perhaps the easiest of all of The Five to defeat.
 He does little damage, makes no effort to dodge even a full frontal attack, and has a pretty low damage threshold.

-Demonic Spiders: The Sisters in the fire temples, due to the fact that they can fly and routinely do this over areas that will kill you until you get to the end of the level.
+The Sisters in the fire temples, due to the fact that they can fly and routinely do this over areas that will kill you until you get to the end of the level.
 This is especially bad with the red versions, who never come to ground level, move around constantly, and have the strongest attack.

-Game Breaker: The SMGs make bosses a cakewalk, thanks to the high rate of fire putting them in hitstun indefinitely.
+Game-Breaker: The SMGs make bosses a cakewalk, thanks to the high rate of fire putting them in hitstun indefinitely.
 It only sees use against the Five, but it still takes a lot of the challenge out of it.
 One of them can be obtained without even killing any of the Five, while the second requires beating one of them.

 And in the sequel, we have small flying demons that will either zip around in the distance shooting energy beams or fly in circles around Shadow Man and claw at him.
 "Pain in the ass" is too kind a phrase for these hateful little shitstains.

 Jack the Ripper.
-During his boss fight, he prances and jumps around like a weird cross between Mick Jagger and Spider-Man, talks in a cockney accent, and one of his regular taunts is to "make a Mary Kelly out of you!", like somehow, he manages to be the scariest of The Five. * Though, if one is aware of what he did to Mary Kelly...
+During his boss fight, he prances and jumps around like a weird cross between Mick Jagger and Spider-Man, talks in a thick cockney accent, and one of his regular taunts is to "make a Mary Kelly out of you!", but somehow he manages to be the scariest of The Five. * Though, if one is aware of what he did to Mary Kelly...

-Porting Disaster: The PSX version is pretty god-awful for a number of reasons.
+The PS1 version is pretty god-awful for a number of reasons.
 The graphics are absolutely horrible and even more content is missing than in the N64 version, but the worst thing may be the constant disc reading it has to do, as the game is constantly loading while you play it.
-The Playstation's laser motor practically groans under the strain.
+The PlayStation's laser motor practically groans under the strain.
 The system was nowhere near up to specs needed for a game this big, and it really showed.